Queen Elizabeth’s Cause of Death: Britain’s Queen Died Peacefully

 According to her Buckingham Palace biography, “The Queen has ruled for longer than any other Monarch in British history.”
 She also traveled more than any other monarch, her biography noted, and she was known for her “sense of duty and devotion to a life of service.”

-She worked with more than 600 charities, military organizations, and public service organizations.
+She worked with more than 600 charities, military organizations and public service organizations, according to the biography.

-The queen is the Head of State, Buckingham Palace’s website explains, and although she had no political or executive role, she still had many constitutional duties dating back more than 1,000 years.
+The queen was the Head of State, Buckingham Palace’s website explains, and although she had no political or executive role, she still had many constitutional duties dating back more than 1,000 years.

 The website noted: “The Sovereign acts as a focus for national identity, unity and pride; gives a sense of stability and continuity; officially recognises success and excellence; and supports the ideal of voluntary service.”